whusym/gym_practice/README.md

 * Introduction to reinforcement learning and OpenAI Gym    https://www.oreilly.com/learning/introduction-to-reinforcement-learning-and-openai-gym

 * gym documents  https://gym.openai.com/docs/
+## Performance
+Here are the performance of my Genetic Algorithm in the Bowling environment:
+Average Scores of Survivors in 280 Generations:
+![Image of Average Scores of Survivors in 280 Generations] [performance1.png]
+Top Scores in 280 Generations:
+![Image of Top Scores of Survivors in 280 Generations] [performance2.png]

 ## TODO lists
 * More experiments with Genetic Algorithm on different Gym environment